-Healthy for Life 20 By 20 is a community-based nutrition and well-being program created by Aramark and the American Heart Association to empower people to make healthy food and lifestyle choices.
+Healthy for Life® is a community-based nutrition and well-being program created by Aramark and the American Heart Association that empowers people to make healthy food and lifestyle choices.
 Together, we encourage people to change food and health attitudes and behaviors - equipping them with new skills and habits for healthy living.